nlok5923/GitHub-profile-comparer/README.md

 # GitHub Profile Comparer

 PS: After entering username do hit the arrow button to hit your GitHub data.
+In the winners section if you didn't get to see avatar it means there's a tie.

 #### If you get your avatar displayed you are good to go.